Abinash458/mobile-store/README.md

 First of all clone this project by using this command **git clone https://github.com/Abinash458/mobile-store.git**

-I am using **JSON Server** for this project for that you need to clone another file which i setup for json-server
+I am using **JSON Server** for this project for that you need to clone another file which i setup for json-server use the below command

 **git clone https://github.com/Abinash458/Mobile-Store-JsonServer.git**